-31. The Principal Accountable Officer for the Scottish Administration, ie the Permanent Secretary of the Scottish Government, will designate the Chief Executive as the Accountable Officer for the Authority.

-32. Accountable Officers are answerable to the Scottish Parliament for the exercise of their functions, as set out in the Memorandum to Accountable Officers of other public bodies.
-These include:

-- ensuring the propriety and regularity of the Authority's finances and that there are sound and effective arrangements for internal control and risk management; - ensuring compliance with relevant guidance issued by the Scottish Ministers, in particular the SPFM and SG Pay Policy; - ensuring that arrangements have been made by the Authority to secure Best Value and deliver Value for Money for the public sector as a whole; - signing the accounts of the Authority and associated governance statements; and - a statutory duty to obtain written authority from the Authority/Chair before taking any action which he/she considered would be inconsistent with the proper performance of the Accountable Officer functions.
-The Accountable Officer should also notify the relevant Portfolio Accountable Officer.
+- 32. The Principal Accountable Officer for the Scottish Administration, ie the Permanent Secretary of the Scottish Government, will designate the Chief Executive as the Accountable Officer for the Authority. - 33.
+Accountable Officers are answerable to the Scottish Parliament for the exercise of their functions, as set out in the Memorandum to Accountable Officers of other public bodies.
+These include: - ensuring the propriety and regularity of the Authority's finances and that there are sound and effective arrangements for internal control and risk management; - ensuring compliance with relevant guidance issued by the Scottish Ministers, in particular the SPFM and SG Pay Policy; - ensuring that arrangements have been made by the Authority to secure Best Value and deliver Value for Money for the public sector as a whole; - signing the accounts of the Authority and associated governance statements; and - a statutory duty to obtain written authority from the Authority/Chair before taking any action which he/she considered would be inconsistent with the proper performance of the Accountable Officer functions.
+The Accountable Officer should also notify the relevant Portfolio Accountable Officer. - 34.
+It is incumbent on the Chief Executive to combine their Accountable Officer responsibilities to the Scottish Parliament with their wider responsibilities to the board.
+The Chair and members should be fully aware of, and have regard to, the Accountable Officer responsibilities placed upon the Chief Executive, including the statutory duty described above. - 35.
+In the exercise of their Accountable Officer functions the Chief Executive should have due regard to the use of resources deployed by the Chief Constable.
+It is incumbent on the Chief Executive to combine their Accountable Officer responsibilities to the Scottish Parliament with their wider responsibilities to the

-33. It is incumbent on the Chief Executive to combine their Accountable Officer responsibilities to the Scottish Parliament with their wider responsibilities to the board.
-The Chair and members should be fully aware of, and have regard to, the Accountable Officer responsibilities placed upon the Chief Executive, including the statutory duty described above.
+Authority.
+The Authority and its Chair should be fully aware of, and have regard to, the Accountable Officer responsibilities placed upon the Chief Executive, including the statutory duty described above.